robbieawest/eno/README.md

 - OpenGL renderer backend ( `render` package )
 - PBR workflow supporting normal mapping, all GLTF standard PBR materials, and the KHR_Clearcoat and KHR_Specular extensions.
 - Central resource manager with hashing and reference counting to share/store shaders, material permutations, vertex layout permuations etc. ( `resource` package )
-- Liberal render pass interface with a general `render` procedure
+- Liberal render pass interface with a general `render` handler.
 - Image based indirect lighting via environment cubemap, precalculated irradiance, prefilter and brdf lut.
 - SSAO
-- Bent normals - WIP as I am attempting to bridge the detail from the normal map to the geometry based bent normals.
-Currently the bent normals do their job of reducing specular leakage, but sacrifice on some small grazing specular highlights given only by the normal map.
-  ^ I currently average the normal and the bent normal together getting better results, but it isn't there, need to study up a little bit more
+- Bent normals - WIP, current implemention has issues of lack of small-surface normal detail and typical SSAO artifacts being exacerbated in certain models.

 Things I'd like to implement if I have the time:
 - Shader introspection and shader defines for more clean render managemnet